Student access to Go4Schools has now been activated. Click here to find out how to log in to access your timetable and reports etc.

 Remote Learning through Microsoft Teams

-If a student is self-isolating but well enough to access their learning, lessons will be live-streamed via Microsoft Teams.
+During periods of partial closure, or if a student is self-isolating but well enough to access their learning, lessons will be live-streamed via Microsoft Teams.
 Please watch our in-house video guide:

 To access a live lesson students must not wait for an individual invitation, but click on the 'Teams' icon within Microsoft Teams and select the relevant class team.
 The streamed lesson will show on the posts feed as a meeting, with a clear 'join' button available.